studiorvandco/cpm_app/README.md

 </div>

-# CPM-frontend
+# CPM app

-Frontend of Cinema Project Manager, a tool to efficiently manage the production of a cinema project
+Multiplatform app of Cinema Project Manager, a tool to efficiently manage the production of a cinema project.

 ## Build